To download the PDF version of this document, click here.

 • Advising on recruitment/intake to the councils and individual chapters

-• Chapter/organization coaching and support provided by FSLP staff in conjunction with university campus partners
+• Chapter/organization coaching and support provided by FSL staff in conjunction with university campus partners

 • Training education for executive councils, chapter leadership, advisors, and sorority/fraternity housing partners through educational sessions